radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 The Enable Dictionary Check option is comparable to the Strong Password Check plug-in found in legacy LDAP directories.
 This enables RadiantOne to verify that a user’s password doesn’t contain unallowed strings from a specified dictionary file.
 This can be used as a method to enforce strong password policies.

+>[!warning]
-><span style="color:red">**Note - The default behavior uses an exact match comparison of the password to a dictionary value.
+>The default behavior uses an exact match comparison of the password to a dictionary value.
 To enforce a contains match comparison, go to the Main Control Panel > Zookeeper tab, navigate to `/radiantone/<version>/<clusterName>/config/vds_server.conf` and click EDIT MODE.
-Set the following: "enablePwdPolicyDictionarySubstringCheck" : true**

-><span style="color:red">**The value of “true” must be in all lowercase, as shown above.**

-><span style="color:red">**You can also set this property using the vdsconfig command line utility, set-property command.
+Set the following: "enablePwdPolicyDictionarySubstringCheck" : true <BR> The value of “true” must be in all lowercase, as shown above. <BR>You can also set this property using the vdsconfig command line utility, set-property command.
 For details, see the RadiantOne Command Line Configuration Guide.**

 To enable this feature: